How My Experiment in SEO Will Change the Game on Small Business Blogging

-I’ve decided that 2012 is going to be the year where the rubber meets the road for my insurance business as it relates to the online world.
-For a while now I’ve been blogging about insurance buying and social media and more recently I’ve been blogging about how to blog.
+I’ve decided that 2012 is going to be the year where the rubber meets the road for my insurance business as it relates to content marketing and SEO.
+For a while now I’ve been blogging about insurance buying and social media and more recently I’ve been blogging about content marketing and SEO.

 And all of it has been a great experience…

 And I’ve sold some policies and made some great relationships along the way.
-2011 was truly a wonderful year, but now it’s time to put the peddle down and GID (get it done) with all this social media and blogging stuff.
+2011 was truly a wonderful year, but now it’s time to put the peddle down and GID (get it done) with all this content marketing, social media and SEO stuff.

-See I’ve found what I consider a fundamental problem in my personal approach to building the best online insurance resource on the internet, Ryan Hanley Dot Com is not an Insurance Agency.
+See I’ve found what I consider a fundamental problem in my personal approach to building the best online insurance resource on the internet, Content Warfare is not an Insurance Agency.

 If you haven’t figured that out yet, take some time and think about your own personal experience with shopping for things online.